seaside1/unifiprotect/README.md

 - Turn on and off notifications, can be used together with presence detection.
 - View general information about Cameras and NVR, for instance check hard-drive health and storage.
 - Reboot Cameras
-- Disable chime on doorbell certain hours
+- Disable chime on doorbell certain hours, can be good when your kids/pets/partners/etc are sleeping
 - Turn on / off IR - leds
 - Turn on / off Recording from the camera
 - Turn on / off HDR mode